 Real property is the land itself and all rights and privileges that add value to the property, such as irrigation, mines, minerals, quarries, and trees on or under the same, and all building, structures, and improvements of any kind.
 Excluded are machinery and fixtures, which are defined as personal property.
 Property owners receive a tax exemption of \$1,000 if the property is claimed as a homestead.
-Personal property includes all goods, chattels and effects; all improvements made by others upon lands; all stock of nurserymen; all horses, cattle, mules, sheep, swine, goats, and other livestock; all household furniture, and personal libraries; wagons, vehicles, or carriages; machinery and materials used by manufacturers and all manufactured articles; all goods and capital used in merchandising; all abstractors' books and records; all agriculture implements and machinery; all tanks and containers used to hold or store oil or any of its by-products; and all other property having an actual, constructive or taxable situs in this state and not included within the definition of real property.
+Personal property includes all goods, chattels and effects; all improvements made by others upon lands; all stock of nurserymen; all horses, cattle, mules, sheep, swine, goats, and other livestock; all household furniture, and personal libraries; wagons, vehicles, or carriages; machinery and materials used by manufacturers and all manufactured articles; all goods and capital used in merchandising; all abstractors' books and records; all agriculture implements and machinery; all tanks and containers used to hold or store oil or any of its by-products; all gas, oil, water or other pipelines; telephone or telegraph lines, railroad tracks, oil and petroleum products; and all other property having an actual, constructive or taxable situs in this state and not included within the definition of real property.
 Public service property is that property used to provide services, usually utility services, for the public in general.
 This includes oil and gas pipelines, generating plants for electricity, railroads and other such utilities.